 We recommend using IMAP to set up your email account because it syncs your emails across all your devices and Webmail.
 Unlike POP, which downloads your emails and removes them from the server and Webmail.

 If you really want to use POP, you need these settings for the incoming server: pop.one.com - port 995 - SSL.
+Read our guide for more information about POP and IMAP.

 We have created step-by-step setup guides for some of the most popular applications.